UOC/PLATACON_WEB_RI_PRO/content/solucio_tec/care_respite.en.md

     - value: dependence
   logo: /img/imatge_sistema_carerespite.jpg
   nom: Care Respite
-  text_breu: "The Care Respite system is made up of a camera linked to alert
+  text_breu: The Care Respite system is made up of a camera linked to alert
-    software that uses artificial vision to identify dangerous situations for dependent people and alert their carers so they can respond. "
+    software to identify dangerous situations for dependent people and alert their carers.
   centre: Estuids
   xarxes:
     - xarxa: web